Google has done it again with the new Question & Answer feature. They’ve launched a new beaut feature with lots of optimism – and sadly, much naivete.

 You can’t risk ignoring Google’s Q&A feature

 If you never get any questions from the public (bar the three you orchestrated), you’ll be laughing.
-However, as the weaknesses of this feature become more apparent to more people, spammers, trolls and other reprobates will exploit this for all it is worth.
+However, as the weaknesses of this feature become more apparent, spammers, trolls and other reprobates will exploit this for all it is worth.

 Customers may think this access to an online customer support department.
 And unanswered questions have the potential to be more damaging to people’s perception of you as a business owner, than unanswered reviews.